Fixed loan break cost – how much does it cost to end a fixed loan contract?

-If you decide to break that contract by switching loans or lenders, your existing lender must be compensated for any loss they incur.
-Breaking a home loan during a fixed interest period can be expensive, which is why it's always worth getting a quote from your lender before breaking a fixed interest rate home loan.
+If you decide to break that contract by switching loans or lenders before the fixed period has ended, your existing lender will want to be compensated for any financial loss they incur.
+Breaking a home loan during a fixed interest period can be expensive, which is why you should ask your lender how much it will cost you to break your fixed interest rate home loan before you decide to do it.

 What is considered "breaking" a fixed home loan?

-- Extra home loan repayments in excess of an accepted tolerance
+- Making extra home loan repayments in excess of an accepted amount

-- When a loan is in default, requiring it to be repaid immediately
+- When your loan falls into serious default, requiring it to be repaid immediately

 What fees do I have to pay?